praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 ### Backup Verification

-**iOS**: Using [`preferImmediatelyAvailableCredentials`](https://developer.apple.com/documentation/authenticationservices/asauthorizationcontroller/requestoptions/preferimmediatelyavailablecredentials){: target="\_blank" rel="noopener noreferrer"}, the app can silently detect if a passkey is missing - [if no matching credentials exist, the request fails immediately without showing any UI](https://developer.apple.com/forums/thread/737010){: target="\_blank" rel="noopener noreferrer"}.
+**iOS**: Using [`preferImmediatelyAvailableCredentials`](https://developer.apple.com/documentation/authenticationservices/asauthorizationcontroller/requestoptions/preferimmediatelyavailablecredentials), the app can silently detect if a passkey is missing - [if no matching credentials exist, the request fails immediately without showing any UI](https://developer.apple.com/forums/thread/737010).
 This allows the app to detect a deleted passkey on startup without interrupting the user.
 However, actually verifying backup integrity (which requires a PRF operation to decrypt data) still requires biometric authentication.

 **Android**: Requires user interaction to verify the passkey.
 Credential Manager's `getCredential()` shows a bottom sheet UI<sup>[[5]]</sup>, and passkey operations require biometric or PIN verification<sup>[[6]]</sup>.
 We can turn this into a feature similar to Signal's periodic PIN verification - a "Check Backup" button that prompts biometric auth and verifies all backups are intact.
 This reinforces backup awareness rather than hiding it.